JoinColony/docs/colony/use/managing-funds/gnosis-safe-control/adding-a-safe.md

 A guide on how to add and use your Safe within Colony.

 :::info
 Currently supported chains are **Ethereum Mainnet** and **Binance Smart Chain** (BNB).
-More chains will be added as suitable bridges are made available.\
+More chains will be added as suitable bridges are made available.
-\
-This process will require you to switch back and forth between chains to perform the required transactions and there will be cost to setup the Safe on the Safe's chain.
+This process will require you to switch back and forth between chains to perform the required transactions and there will be gas costs to setup the Safe.
 :::

 ### What you will need

 * A Safe on one of the supported chains.
-* Funds on the chain the Safe is on to cover the transaction costs to set up the module.
+* Funds on the Safe's chain (ETH or BNB) to cover the transaction costs to set up the module.
 * Permission to create the transaction in the Safe and enough signers on board to co-sign.
 * Approximately 5 - 10 minutes to complete the full set up.

 ## Adding a Safe

-In order to add a Safe to your Colony you will need to complete all of the following steps.
+In order to add a Safe to your colony you will need to complete all of the following steps:

 ### Step 1: Check for the safe

-First, click on the "New Action" button on your Colony home page and then navigate to "Advanced", then "Safe Control", then the "Add Existing Safe" option.
+The first step is to locate your Safe's contract address and add it to your colony.
+To get started, click on the "New Action" button on your Colony home page and then navigate to "Advanced", then "Safe Control", then the "Add Existing Safe" option.

 You can find the chain and the address by accessing your Safe here: [https://app.safe.global/](https://app.safe.global/)